-- What are the vector-borne disease risks and how serious are those risks?
-(See Vector Control standards for determining risk) - If vector-borne disease risks are high, do people at risk have access to individual protection? - Is it possible to make changes to the local environment (by drainage, scrub clearance, excreta disposal, refuse disposal etc) to discourage vector breeding? - Is it necessary to control vectors by chemical means?
+What are the vector-borne disease risks and how serious are those risks?
+(See Vector Control section for determining risk.)

+If vector-borne disease risks are high, do people at risk have access to individual protection?

+Is it possible to make changes to the local environment (by drainage, scrub clearance, excreta disposal, refuse disposal etc) to discourage vector breeding?

+Is it necessary to control vectors by chemical means?
 What programmes, regulations and resources for vector control and use of chemicals are there?

+What information and safety precautions need to be provided to households?

+5. Solid waste disposal

-- Is solid waste a problem? - How do people dispose of their waste? - What type and quantity of solid waste is produced? - Can solid waste be disposed of on site, or does it need to be collected and disposed of off site? - Are there medical facilities and activities producing waste?
+Is solid waste a problem?

+How do people dispose of their waste?
+What type and quantity of solid waste is produced?

+Can solid waste be disposed of on site, or does it need to be collected and disposed of off site?

+Are there medical facilities and activities producing waste?
 How is this being disposed of?
 Who is responsible?

+6. Drainage

-- Is there a drainage problem? (flooding shelters and latrines, vector breeding sites, polluted water contaminating living areas or water supplies) - Do people have the means to protect their shelters and latrines from local flooding?
+Is there a drainage problem?
+(Flooding shelters and latrines, vector breeding sites, polluted water contaminating living areas or water supplies.)

+Do people have the means to protect their shelters and latrines from local flooding?